Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 Implementation

-• Load ENV
+• Load Environment Variables

 import os